Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 ## Send recognition request to the speech service

-To preform speech recognition, you need to make a POST request to the Microsoft speech service with proper request header and body.
+To perform speech recognition, you need to make a POST request to the Microsoft speech service with proper request header and body.

 ### REST end points